octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.32 - 2025-11-03 =
+* Field rules to cater for fields that are arrays
+* Improved detection of rental properties in Inmovilla format
+* Added 'provincia' to list of inmovilla address fields

 = 2.5.31 - 2025-10-27 =
 * Added 'Verkauft' status to Propstack settings and mappings